simonmichael/hledger/hledger/hledger.m4.md

 ## Add-on commands

-In addition to the built-in commands, you can install *add-on commands*: programs or scripts named "hledger-SOMETHING", which will also appear in hledger's commands list.
+In addition to the built-in commands, you can install *add-on commands*, which will also appear in hledger's commands list.
-If you used the [hledger-install script](https://hledger.org/install.html#build-methods), you will have several add-ons installed already.
+Some of these can be installed as separate packages;
-Some more can be found in hledger's bin/ directory, documented at <https://hledger.org/scripts.html>.
+others can be found in hledger's bin/ directory, documented at <https://hledger.org/scripts.html>.

-More precisely, add-on commands are programs or scripts in your shell's PATH, whose name starts with "hledger-" and ends with no extension or a recognised extension (".bat", ".com", ".exe", ".hs", ".js", ".lhs", ".lua", ".php", ".pl", ".py", ".rb", ".rkt", or ".sh"),
+Add-on commands are programs or scripts in your shell's PATH, whose name starts with "hledger-" and ends with no extension or a recognised extension (".bat", ".com", ".exe", ".hs", ".js", ".lhs", ".lua", ".php", ".pl", ".py", ".rb", ".rkt", or ".sh"),